mvolkmann/blog/src/smalltalk/40-colors.md

 - Click the blue Menu button near the top-left.
 - In the menu that appears, click the red pin so the menu remains open if you click outside it.
+- Click the menu item whose color is to be changed.
+- Select one of the available color palettes such as "Crayon Colors" or "ColorMixEditor".
-- Drag one of the color swatches in the "Color Editor" dialog to one of the swatches in the menu for an instance variable such as `borderColor`, `color`, `fillColor`, or `lineColor`.
+- Drag one of the color swatches in the palette or ColorMixEditor to one of the menu items for an instance variable such as `borderColor`, `color`, `fillColor`, or `lineColor`.

-  Tooltips for each of the three color swatches describe their purpose.
+  Tooltips for each of the three color swatches in the ColorMix Editor describe their purpose.
   The left swatch uses the selected color with the selected alpha value.
   The center swatch uses the selected color without the selected alpha value.
   The right swatch uses the closest web color to the selected color.